scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Conventional numerical methods, on the contrary, require several simulations, with each one covering one boundary velocity profile.
 This advantage helps in situations like engineering design optimization.
 Traditionally, design optimization relies on sets of experiments to conduct parameter sweeps and find optimal parameters or geometries for products.

-Given the stated benefits of PINN, enthusiasts have endeavored to show PINN's potential in real-world applications by reporting success stories of solving simple CFD problems with PINNs.
+Given these benefits, researchers continue studying and improving the usability of data-free PINN (e.g., :cite:`wang_when_2022,du_evolutional_2021,wang_understanding_2021,sirignano_dgm:_2018`).

+Data-free is not ready nor meant to replace traditional CFD solvers.
+This claim may be obvious to researchers experienced in PINN, but it may not be clear to others, especially to CFD end-users who do not hold expertise in numerical methods.
+Even in literature that tries to improve PINN, it's common to see only the success stories with simple CFD problems.
-However, despite the optimism shown in the literature, important information concerning the feasibility of PINN in practical applications is often missing from these success stories.
+Important information concerning the feasibility of PINN in practical and real-world applications is often missing from these success stories.
-For example, few reports discuss the required computing resources, the computational performance, the convergence, or the error analysis of PINN.
+For example, few reports discuss the required computing resources, the computational cost, the convergence properties, or the error analysis of PINN.
 PINN suffers from performance and solvability issues due to the need for high-order automatic differentiation and multi-objective nonlinear optimization.
-For example, solving a second-order nonlinear differential equation requires at least three back-propagation passes for automatic differentiation (two for derivatives against model inputs and one for gradients against model parameters).
+Evaluating high-order derivatives using automatic differentiation increases the computational graphs of neural networks.
-The training process needs to reduce all the residuals of differential equations, initial conditions, and boundary conditions.
+And multi-objective optimization, which reduces all the residuals of differential equations, initial conditions, and boundary conditions, makes the training difficult to converge to small-enough loss values.
 Fluid flows are sensitive nonlinear dynamical systems in which a small change or error in inputs may produce a very different flow field.
-So to get correct solutions, the optimization in PINN must minimize the loss to values extremely close to zero, further compromising the method's solvability and performance.
+So to get correct solutions, the optimization in PINN needs to minimize the loss to values extremely close to zero, further compromising the method's solvability and performance.

-This paper provides our not-so-successful PINN story as a lesson learned to readers.
+This paper provides our not-so-successful PINN story as a lesson learned to readers, so readers can be well-notified the challenges they may face if they consider using data-free PINN in real-world applications.
 Our story includes two computational experiments as case studies to benchmark the PINN method's accuracy and computational performance.
 The first case study, a Taylor-Green vortex, worked out, though not to our satisfaction.
 We will discuss the performance of PINN using this case study.